Navigation

 It may take several weeks for the physical effects of a miscarriage to clear and you may feel tired and run down.
 Your periods should return to normal within about six weeks.

 If you’ve had a late miscarriage, your breasts may be painful and produce milk.
-You can take over-the-counter painkillers, but if you feel very uncomfortable, speak to your GP or midwife.
-They may be able to prescribe medicines to reduce how much milk your breasts produce.
+You can take over-the-counter painkillers.
+If you feel very uncomfortable, speak to your GP or midwife.
+They may be able to prescribe medicines to stop milk production.

 Emotional impact

 Everyone reacts differently to having a miscarriage and there’s no right or wrong way to feel.
-A miscarriage can be devastating – the grief you feel can be just as intense as after any other type of loss.
-It’s also normal to feel shocked, angry and numb.
+A miscarriage can be devastating.
+The grief you feel can be just as intense as after any other type of loss.
+It’s also normal to feel shocked, angry, or numb.

 Some people feel guilty when they have a miscarriage.
-But it's very unlikely that your miscarriage happened because of something you did or didn’t do.
+But it’s very unlikely that it happened because of something you did or didn’t do.
 You can’t prevent the things that most often cause miscarriages.

-It can be a difficult time for your partner too and it’s important that you both get the support you need.
+It can be a difficult time for your partner too, and it’s important that you both get the support you need.
 You should have a follow-up appointment with your GP or other health professional.
-They can talk things through with you and may refer you for counselling or tell you where you can get further support.
+They can talk things through with you.
+They may refer you for counselling or tell you where you can get further support.

 Your baby

-If you had a late miscarriage, your hospital may offer a post-mortem on your baby to try to find out what caused the miscarriage.
-It’s your decision whether or not to have this.
+If you had a late miscarriage, your hospital may offer to carry out a post-mortem on your baby.
+This is to try to find out what caused the miscarriage.
+It’s your decision whether to have this done.
 It isn’t always possible to find a reason.
-But a post-mortem may provide information that will help medical staff to care for you if you get pregnant in the future.
+But a post-mortem may provide information that can help if you get pregnant in the future.

 There’s no legal requirement to have a burial or cremation when a baby dies before 24 weeks of pregnancy.
-But most hospitals will offer you this option or the choice to make your own private arrangements if you prefer.
+But your hospital may offer you this option.
+Of course, you can make your own private arrangements if you prefer.

 Prevention of miscarriage

-You can’t prevent most miscarriages.
-But there are some things you can do that may reduce your risk.
+You can’t prevent most other causes of miscarriage.
+But there are some things you can do that may help to reduce risk.

-• Give up smoking, and don’t use illegal drugs if you’re pregnant or planning to become pregnant.
-Smoking in pregnancy and drugs are harmful to you and your baby.
+• Don’t use illegal drugs if you’re pregnant or planning to become pregnant.

-• Eat a healthy balanced diet and don’t eat any foods known to increase the risk of miscarriage.
-These include unpasteurised dairy products, soft and blue cheeses, and raw or undercooked meat.
+• Avoid foods known to increase the risk of miscarriage (unpasteurised dairy products, soft and blue cheeses, and raw or undercooked meat).

 The first sign of a miscarriage is bleeding from your vagina.
-You may have some light spotting, or it can be very heavy bleeding that goes on for several days.
-You might have tummy pain too.
+You may have anything from light spotting to very heavy bleeding that goes on for several days.
+You might have cramping and backache too.

-For more information, see our section – Symptoms of miscarriage.
+For more information, see our section on symptoms of miscarriage.

-You probably won’t need to go to hospital after a miscarriage as it will usually happen naturally, in its own time.
-But if you’re still bleeding after two weeks, your doctor may arrange for you to have another scan, and possibly, treatment.
-You might need to go to hospital for some surgery.
+You probably won’t need to go to hospital after a miscarriage.
+They usually happen naturally, in their own time.
+But you may need to go to hospital for a scan if you’re still bleeding after two weeks.

-For more information, see our section – Management of miscarriage.
+For more information, see our section on management of miscarriage.

-A miscarriage can be devastating for both you and your partner and it’s important that you get the support you need.
-This starts with a follow-up appointment with your GP or other health professional.
-They can talk things through with you and may refer you for counselling or tell you where you can get further support.
+A miscarriage can be devastating for both you and your partner.
+It’s important that you get the support you need.
+You’ll have a follow-up appointment with your GP or other health professional.
+They can talk things through with you.
+They may suggest counselling, or tell you where you can get further support.

-For more information, see our section – After a miscarriage.
+For more information, see our section on after a miscarriage.

 More on this topic